-2.4.2 Resource Management.
+Resource Management.

-An important factor in successful IT programs is the organization's ability to effectively develop and manage IT capabilities (Peppard and Ward, 2004).
+An important factor in successful IT programs is the organization's ability to effectively develop and manage IT capabilities (Peppard & Ward, 2004).
 IT resource management includes managing people, skills, processes, and technologies for the purpose of enhancing efficiency and effectiveness of business solutions.
-IT resource management can be achieved through formulation, enactment, and adherence to processes, budgets, and tactical plans for applying IT strategies to support, enhance, and complement business strategies (Wilkin and Chenhall, 2010).
+IT resource management can be achieved through formulation, enactment, and adherence to processes, budgets, and tactical plans for applying IT strategies to support, enhance, and complement business strategies (Wilkin & Chenhall, 2010).

-2.4.3 Risk Management Domain.
+Risk Management Domain.

-Enterprise risk management as a process, effected by the entity's board of directors, management, and other personnel, applied in strategy setting and across the enterprise, designed to identify potential events that may affect the entity, and manage risk to be within the risk appetite, to provide reasonable assurance regarding the achievement of entity objectives (Beasley et al., 2007).
-IT risk could create formidable challenges to meeting strategic goals and objectives or the organization (Risk IT, 2009).
+Enterprise risk management is a process, effected by the entity's board of directors, management, and other personnel, applied in strategy setting and across the enterprise, designed to identify potential events that may affect the entity, and manage risk to be within the risk appetite, to provide reasonable assurance regarding the achievement of the organization's objectives (Beasley et al.,

+2007).
+IT risk could create formidable challenges to meeting strategic goals and objectives of the organization (Risk IT, 2009).
 Therefore, IT risks must be managed appropriately.

-2.4.4 Value Delivery Domain.
+Value Delivery Domain

-Val IT (2008) defined value as the "total lifecycle benefits net of related costs, adjusted for risk and (in the case of financial value) for the time value of money" (p.
+Val IT (2008) defined value as the "total life-cycle benefits net of related costs, adjusted for risk and (in the case of financial value) for the time value of money" (p.
 10).
 Value delivery pertains to optimization of IT investments in support of organizational goals (ITGI, 2008).
-The goals of IT governance value delivery is to ensure that IT services are available as
+The goals of IT governance value delivery is to ensure that IT services are available as required, there is minimal interruption to IT services, automated business transaction and exchanges can be trusted, and maintaining cost-effective plans for critical IT risks (ITGI, 2006).